 The teacher induction workshops modelled an innovative learning experience and provided resources to scaffold and foster student innovation and technology pedagogies.

-The workshops covered:
+The workshops covered the following.

-- Curriculum: Making links to the technology curriculum and fostering learning focused on student-centred challenges and solutions
+- Curriculum: Making links to the technology curriculum and fostering learning focused on student-centred challenges and solutions.

-- Teaching practice: Using strategies and scaffolding learning to explore possibilities, prototype, refine ideas, and provide and receive feedback on technological outcomes
+- Teaching practice: Using strategies and scaffolding learning to explore possibilities, prototype, refine ideas, and provide and receive feedback on technological outcomes.

-- Fostering student innovation: Using digital technologies and working collaboratively (online and face-to-face) to deepen learning and create knowledge
+- Fostering student innovation: Using digital technologies and working collaboratively (online and face-to-face) to deepen learning and create knowledge.

 - Collaborative culture: Developing innovation processes to build a culture of collaboration and innovation within the school.